Live life on the fast track!

 Be it the car or the kitchen, one thing remains in common – if you can handle the pressure, the track is open to all to perform.
 Our chefs had some super fun and some super experiences that will stay with them all their lives.
 Some things are meant to be remembered all your life, and this is just one of them.

 Read on as 3 of our student chefs share their excitement with us:

-The very thought of going to Yas Viceroy hotel and working during F1, one of the most busy and exciting times in the hotel was overwhelming.
+The very thought of going to Yas Viceroy hotel and working during F1, one of the busiest and exciting times in the hotel was overwhelming.
 The feeling of entering the professional kitchen for the first time was unique and it brought to us confidence and understanding about how a professional kitchen really works.
-I was taught many new concepts such as how to manage a KOT(Kitchen Order Ticket) as well as learnt how to make new dishes and also got knowledge about mixing and combining new flavors.
-I was elated to be complimented by the head chef of the restaurant I was working in (Longitude Poolside Restaurant) at Yas Viceroy and would like to thank my instructors at ICCA for training me so well so as to get such a compliment.
+I was taught many new concepts such as how to manage a KOT(Kitchen Order Ticket) as well as learnt how to make new dishes and also got knowledge of mixing and combining new flavours.
+I was elated to be complemented by the head chef of the restaurant I was working in (Longitude Poolside Restaurant) at Yas Viceroy and would like to thank my instructors at ICCA for training me so well so as to get such a compliment.